mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I was thinking the same thing, but I quickly changed my mind when I saw the other face.

-"Kip!
+"Kipnu!
 You came!"
 I shouted.

 He rushed to me and reached for my face with his free hand.
 Fajro walked in his slower pace toward us and attempted to bow to the magistrate.